richelbilderbeek/boost_graph_cookbook_1/README.md

 ### What do you think of the book `Boost Graph Library: User Guide and Reference Manual`?

-I think the authors took great care that the code snippets written in the book were correct: all snippets are numbered, and I assume they are tested to compile.
+I think the authors took great care that the code snippets written in the book were correct: all snippets are numbered, and I'd bet they are tested to compile.

+Expect to find heavy templated code.
+My students cringe when they read even the first code snippet!

 I would assume that the book would start with creating a simple graph in `main`, then reading its vertices and edges, etc. The first code snippet that has a `main` is at page 15 (first page is 4) and is approximately the 10th